signalshore/signalshore.github.io/content/2019-02-24-Sandakphu-Trek.md

 ##### Kanchenjunga. #####

 After dinner I headed out for another walk.
-It was super-cold and it was super-windy.
-I could feel my legs starting to die (i did not carry any layers for my legs).
+I told three people that I would be going outside and where I would be going and gave them a tentative timeframe.
+There was a short hill nearby our lodge.
+I fancied walking up it in the morning but couldn't.
+So now was my time.
+It was exceptionally dark although the moon was present. thankfully my headlamp came handy.
+I was climbing the hill from the leeward side so I could not figure out the wind speed.
+On top it was another story.
+It was extremely windy.
+It was good.
+This was a good place.

 On 25th we reached Sandakphu which was at 3577 meters.
 It was quite cold, but the views were amazing.

-The trek to sandakphu was mostly thorough a motor-able road although there were certain shortcuts which we obviously took.
+The trek to sandakphu was mostly thorough a motor-able road although there were certain shortcuts which were somewhat more technical than the road.
 Wile trekking we were also picking up small pieces of plastic.
-I managed to pick up a used sanitary napkin (who the fuck throws a sanitary napkin out in the wild).
+I managed to pick up a used sanitary napkin (who the fuck throws a sanitary napkin out there).
 Anyway, I also managed to annoy a co-trekker when I was being stupid and picked up a water bottle that was not in a safe position (sorry!!).

 We had some time to kill in Sandakphu so we all got together and sang and played dumb charades.
 It was my turn and I froze completely